-If you have changed the data type in the column view of the expanded Data panel, you must first reset the data type to the original data type before you can replace the value.
+If you have changed the data type in the column view of the expanded Data in analysis flyout, you must first reset the data type to the original data type before you can replace the value.
 However, you can reapply the data type change after the value has been replaced.

 Similarly, it will not be possible to replace values in a column where empty values have been replaced from the column view.
 Apply any type of column conversion after the replacement has been done, or add the desired conversion as a transformation on the column rather than using the quick column conversion methods in the column view (transformations are only available in the installed client).

 It is not possible to replace values when the data from a data connection is external.
 In-database data is generally expected to come directly from the data source, so if there is an error in that data it should probably be fixed by the database administrator in the data source rather than in the analysis.

 However, it is sometimes possible to import the data from the data connection instead of keeping it external.
 Authoring of data connections is, in most cases, handled using the installed client.

 Columns that are an output from another operation do not support value replacement.
 Like the case with calculated columns, any issues with result columns may actually be an issue with an original input column used in the calculation.

 Depending on the type of result column, you may be able to edit the input to the calculation and get an updated result by refreshing the visualization containing the result values.

 However, for most types of result columns you need to run the tools again, with different settings, to produce a different result.
 For more information, see What are Data Functions?, How to Perform a K-means Clustering, How to Perform a Line Similarity Comparison, What is the Hierarchical Clustering Tool? and What is Predictive Modeling? in the Spotfire Analyst help.